Ksisung/ksisung/README.md

 My name is Krista and I am in Customer Care! &#128151;

-- 🔭 Currently assisting inkFrog & eBay users via WiX Answers, Zendesk, Github and JIRA
+- 🔭 Provided assistance to inkFrog & eBay users via WiX Answers, Zendesk, Github and JIRA

 - 🌱 Love meeting new people, reading and spending time with family and friends in Arizona

-- 💬 Ask me about: inkFrog Classic, InkFrog Open, eBay Connect, Shopify, BigCommerce and Amazon
+- 💬 Ask me about: Wix.com, inkFrog Classic, InkFrog Open, eBay Connect, Shopify, BigCommerce and Amazon

-- 📫 How to reach me: kristas@wix.com
+- 📫 How to reach me: kristasisung@gmail.com

 - ⚡ Fun fact: I can say the alphabet backwards super fast.